opentk/opentk.net/learn/chapter1/2-hello-triangle.md

 ## Some new functions

-We'll need to overload a couple of extra functions to get started.
-Firstly, we overload OnLoad.
+We'll need to override a couple of extra functions to get started.
+Firstly, we override OnLoad.

 ```cs
 protected override void OnLoad(EventArgs e)